Adel Mountains Volcanic Field: Development of the area

 Although not permanently inhabited by Native Americans, several tribes camped in the Adel Mountains Volcanic Field on their way to and from bison hunting rounds on the nearby plains (such as the pishkun, or buffalo jump, at nearby Ulm—the largest in the world).
 The Lewis and Clark Expedition passed up the Missouri River through the area in July 1805, becoming the first white Americans to see the formations.

 Development of the area did not come until the 1930s.
 Cattle ranchers were the area's first white settlers.
 The primary route over the Rocky Mountains to the Pacific Ocean, the Mullan Road, skirted the volcanic field to the north, although dirt stagecoach roads were built into the Missouri River Canyon in the volcanic field in the 1860s.
 The road was upgraded and turned into a toll road in 1866, and had become a major route from Helena through Great Falls to Fort Benton by the 1870s.
 The Montana Central Railway reached the region in 1887, which led to additional white settlement.
 A paved county road was laid down, and remained the sole access through the area for decades.
 In the 1920s, the Montana Highway Department began planning a major highway through the area as part of their effort to build U.S. Highway 91 and provide a direct road connection between Helena and Great Falls.
 Contracts were let in 1929, the majority of construction occurred from 1931 to 1934, and the highway was completed in 1935.
 The Hardy Bridge, built over the Missouri River in 1931, was one of two major bridges built for Highway 91.
 Interstate 15 was built largely on top of U.S. Highway 91 in 1967.

+Climate

 In popular culture

 The final scenes of the 1974 motion picture Thunderbolt and Lightfoot was filmed on and next to Interstate 15 as it passed through the Adel volcanics.
 A portion of the 1987 movie The Untouchables was shot at the Hardy Bridge in the Adel Mountains Volcanic Field, which doubled for the U.S.-Canada border.

 Motion picture star Gary Cooper was raised on the Seven Bar Nine Ranch, which was located in the Adel Mountains.

 The eruption that formed the Adel Mountains Volcanic Field is depicted in the third episode of the American TV series Dinosaur Planet.